21-projects-for-deep-learning/srez/README.md

 # Requirements

 You will need Python 3 with Tensorflow, numpy, scipy and [moviepy](http://zulko.github.io/moviepy/).
-See `requirements.txt` for details.

 ## Dataset